 - 4.1 NMMA TC-W3®Lubricity Test: Modified (ASTM D4863)

 - 4.2 NMMA TC-W3® OMC 40hp

-- 4.3 NMMA TC-W3® OMC 70hp

-- 4.4 NMMA TC-W3® Mercury 15hp
+- 4.3 NMMA TC-W3® Mercury 15hp

-- 4.5 NMMA TC-W3[®] Preignition Test: Modified (ASTM D4858)
+- 4.4 NMMA TC-W3® Preignition Test: Modified (ASTM D4858)

-- 4.6 NMMA TC-W3® Rust Test
+- 4.5 NMMA TC-W3® Rust Test

-- 4.7 SAE Miscibility/Fluidity Test
+- 4.6 SAE Miscibility/Fluidity Test

-- 4.8 NMMA TC-W3® Filterability Test
+- 4.7 NMMA TC-W3® Filterability Test

-- 4.9 NMMA TC-W3® Compatibility Test
+- 4.8 NMMA TC-W3® Compatibility Test

-- 5. PASS-FAIL CRITERIA
+5. PASS-FAIL CRITERIA

-- 5.1a NMMA TC-W3® Lubricity Test (ASTM D4863 MOD)
+5.1 NMMA TC-W3® Lubricity Test (ASTM D4863)

-The average torque drop recorded for the candidate oil must be equal to (within the 90% statistical confidence limits) or less than that for the XPA-3259 NMMA reference oil.
+The average torque drop recorded for the candidate oil must be equal to (within the 90% statistical confidence limits or less than that for the XPA-3259 NMMA reference oil.

-5.1b NMMA TC-W3® AF 27 Lubricity Test

-See AF27 test procedures.

-5.2 NMMA TC-W3® OMC 40hp General Performance Test

-5.2.1 Piston Ring Rating: The average piston ring sticking rating of top rings of the candidate oil test shall not be lower than 0.6 points below the average rating of the 93738 NMMA reference oil test top ring ratings.

-5.2.2 Piston Deposit: The average piston deposit rating for both pistons of the candidate oil test shall not be lower than 0.6 points below the average of both pistons of the 93738 NMMA reference oil test.
-Piston deposit average is calculated from taking an equally weighted average of the deposit ratings of both pistons in the following 4 areas:

-- 1. Average of thrust and anti-thrust piston skirt varnish

-- 2. Undercrown deposits

-- 3. Crownland deposits

-- 4. 2nd land deposits

-5.2.3 Spark Plug Fouling: The candidate oil shall not have more than one more occurrence than the reference oil.

-5.2.4 Exhaust Port Blocking: The exhaust port area blocked by deposits shall not be more than ten percent greater for the candidate oil than for the reference oil.

-5.2.6 General Engine Condition: The condition of piston skirts, bearings and bearing journals of the candidate oil test shall be similar to or better than the reference oil test.

-5.2.7 Concurrent Reference: A reference on NMMA 93738 Reference Oil is run concurrently with each candidate program and is used to compare and evaluate the candidate oil performance.
+- 5.2 NMMA TC-W3® OMC 40hp General Performance Test - 5.2.1 Piston Ring Rating: The average piston ring sticking rating of top rings of the candidate oil test shall not be lower than 0.6 points below the average rating of the 93738 NMMA reference oil test top ring ratings. - 5.2.2 Piston Deposit: The average piston deposit rating for both pistons of the candidate oil test shall not be lower than 0.6 points below the average of both pistons of the 93738 NMMA reference oil test.
+Piston deposit average is calculated from taking an equally weighted average of the deposit ratings of both pistons in the following 4 areas: - 1.
+Average of thrust and anti-thrust piston skirt varnish - 2.
+Undercrown deposits - 3.
+Crownland deposits - 4.
+2nd land deposits - 5.2.3 Spark Plug Fouling: The candidate oil shall not have more than one more occurrence than the reference oil. - 5.2.4 Exhaust Port Blocking: The exhaust port area blocked by deposits shall not be more than ten percent greater for the candidate oil than for the reference oil. - 5.2.6 General Engine Condition: The condition of piston skirts, bearings and bearing journals of the candidate oil test shall be similar to or better than the reference oil test. - 5.2.7 Concurrent Reference: A reference on NMMA 93738 Reference Oil is run concurrently with each candidate program and is used to compare and evaluate the candidate oil performance.
 However, concurrent candidates may be based on the weighted (50, 30, 20) average of the previous three references run in that same lab, where the most recent reference receives the highest weighting.

-5.3 NMMA TC-W3® OMC 70hp Detergency Test

-5.3.1 Piston Ring Rating: The average piston ring sticking rating of the second rings of the candidate oil test shall be compared to the results obtained on the concurrent NMMA 93738 reference oil result and a chart that was developed by the NMMA Oil Certification Committee.
-The candidate must perform a specified amount better than NMMA 93738 Reference Oil in order to obtain a passing result.
-The minimum amount of separation that the candidate oil must obtain compared to NMMA 93738 Reference Oil varies depending upon the performance of the concurrent run on the reference oil.
-This varying delta is obtained from the previously mentioned chart that was developed by the NMMA OCC.

-5.3.2 Piston Deposit: The average piston deposit rating for the candidate oil test shall fall within the tolerance specified by the NMMA Oil Certification Committee when compared to the average candidate lubricant.
-Average piston deposits calculated from taking an equally weighted average of the deposit ratings in the following 4 areas:

-- 1. Skirt: average of thrust and anti-thrust

-- 2. Undercrown

-- 3. Top ring lands

-- 4. 2nd ring lands

-5.3.3 Concurrent Reference: A reference on NMMA 93738 Reference Oil is run concurrently with each candidate program and is used to compare and evaluate the candidate oil performance.
-However, if the NMMA 93738 reference is declared mechanically or operationally invalid, the pass criteria for concurrent candidates may be based on the weighted (50, 30, 20) average of the previous references run in that same lab, where the most recent reference receives the highest weighting.

-5.4 NMMA TC-W3[®] Mercury 15hp Detergency Test
+5.4 NMMA TC-W3® Mercury 15hp Detergency Test

 Pass Fail Criteria: To be considered acceptable for certification in TC-W3®, a candidate oil must pass the following criteria: 1) Compression Loss: No cylinder compression loss of equal to or greater than 20 psi is allowed within the 100 hours of test operation, including the 100 hour compression check.
 2) Reported piston scuffing, scoring or wiping may not exceed 15% circumferentially on each side of the pistons.
-3) Reported piston scuffing, scoring or wiping may not exceed 5% of the circumference of the ring face of any ring.
+3) Reported piston scuffing, scoring or wiping may not exceed 20% "total area coverage" per piston side.
+4) Reported ring wiping may not exceed 5% of the circumference of the ring face of any ring.
 5) The stickiness of the needle bearings is evaluated using the method described in the NMMA TC-W3® Outboard Engine Two-Cycle Rating Procedure.
 The needle bearings should fall from the wrist pin within 1 minute of the start of the evaluation described in the Rating Procedure.
 6) Average Adjusted Second Ring Sticking should be greater than or equal to 6 merits.
+7) Two consecutive or concurrent test passes on all of the above 7 criteria are required in order for a candidate to be considered as having passed the Mercury 15 hp test.

-5.5 NMMA TC-W3[®] Preignition Tests (ASTM D4858)
+5.5 NMMA TC-W3® Preignition Tests (ASTM D4858)